Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 3. More Wear and Tear

 If your air conditioner isn’t level, it may vibrate excessively.
-This can create annoying noises when on and even require air conditioning repair.
+This can create obnoxious sounds when on and even require air conditioning repair.

 - Shake loose refrigerant lines and create a costly refrigerant leak.